BandanaKM/ruby_proj/03_ruby_unit_proj/03-ruby-final-proj.md

-16. if it's this or this -- it's categorizes as a whatever planet.
+16. if it's this or this -- it's categorized as a whatever planet.

 17.